CARBON MONOXIDE DETECTORS SAVE LIVES

 A carbon monoxide detector is specially designed to detect this odorless, colorless gas.
 Standard smoke detectors will not provide you with this protection.
 We recommend that you install at least one carbon monoxide detector near your bedrooms and on every level of your home.
-To learn more or to schedule an installation, speak with one of our Live Help Online Representatives by clicking the above link during office hours, or contact us anytime.

 - Install Carbon monoxide alarms (listed by an independent testing laboratory) inside your home to provide early warning of accumulating CO.
 CO alarms should be installed in a central location outside each separate sleeping area.
 If bedrooms are spaced apart, each area will need a CO alarm.